snehapmenon/snehapmenon.github.io/index.md

     <p> <p>
     <p> <p>
     <p> <p>
     <p> I'm a doctoral student of Economics at the Berlin School of Economics, with an affiliation to Hertie School and ESMT Berlin.
 My research focuses on labour, gender and climate.
-Before starting my PhD, I worked for many years in public policy and development in India, the Gambia and Liberia.
+Before starting my PhD, I worked for many years in public policy and development in India and west Africa.
 I hold a postgraduate degree in Economics from the University of Oxford and Applied Statistics from the University of Mumbai. </p>
     <p> <p>
     <p> <p>
     <p> <p>